rossrobino/blog/src/content/iterables.md

 ### Asynchronous

-In order to effectively merge async iterables, we need to ensure they execute in parallel, returning the fastest promise from each one as they all resolve.
+In order to effectively combine async iterables, we need to ensure they execute in parallel, returning the fastest promise from each one as they all resolve.

 I've adapted a few different [stack overflow answers](https://stackoverflow.com/questions/50585456/how-can-i-interleave-merge-async-iterables) into this function that has worked for me.